Systematic Targeting Of MicroPlastics (STOMP)

 Quick Summary

-The Advanced Research Projects Agency for Health (ARPA-H) has issued an Innovative Solutions Opening (ISO) for its Systematic Targeting Of MicroPlastics (STOMP) program.
-This initiative seeks proposals to better quantify micro- and nano-plastics (MNPs) in humans, understand their deposition mechanisms, and ultimately improve human health by developing means to limit uptake and remove MNPs from the body.
+The Advanced Research Projects Agency for Health (ARPA-H), under the Department of Health and Human Services, has issued an Innovative Solutions Opening (ISO) for the Systematic Targeting Of MicroPlastics (STOMP) program.
+This initiative seeks proposals to quantify micro- and nano-plastics (MNPs) in humans, understand their deposition, and develop methods to limit uptake and remove MNPs from the body.
 ARPA-H anticipates awarding multiple Other Transaction (OT) Agreements.
+Full Proposals are due June 22, 2026, at 5:00 PM ET.

 The STOMP program is structured into two 30-month phases, focusing on two primary Technical Areas (TAs):